popstas/amocrm-to-planfix/README.md

 The application reads settings from `config.yml`.
 Override the location with the `CONFIG` environment variable.
 Each webhook entry may specify optional `tags`, `pipeline`, `project` and `leadSource` values which will be added to created tasks if they are not already set.
+For the `amocrm` webhook you can additionally define `projectTags` and `projectPipelines` to map specific tags or pipeline names to Planfix projects.
+Matching is case‑insensitive and treats similar‑looking Latin and Cyrillic letters as the same.
 For Tilda webhooks you can also define `tagsByTitle` to add tags when the form title contains a configured keyword.

 Example:

 ```yml